Ezzerof/binary-search-tree-project/README.md

 # Binary Search Tree Project

-An application that allows users to create, update, sort and search through a data set, employee information.
-We leveraged a Binary Search Tree to achieve this.
+An application that allows users to create, update, sort and search through employee information.
+We utilised a binary search tree to sift and sort through the large employee information data set.

 ## Learning Objectives